everybodyatonce/ea1-dot-co/_jobs/social-media-brand-manager.md

 ---

 Everybody at Once is seeking a Social Media Brand Manager to run some of the best media and entertainment brands in the industry.
-The ideal candidate is an enthusiastic and well­organized go­getter with 2­3 years experience in social media management for a brand that has both strong original editorial content and measurable organic volume.
+The ideal candidate is an enthusiastic and well organized go getter with 2 - 3 years experience in social media management for a brand that has both strong original editorial content and measurable organic volume.
 They will have an understanding of industry best practices and the drive to innovate and invent some of their own.